factor/factor/SSL-CONCURRENCY-AUDIT.md

 * Windows still reports certificate verification unsupported and defaults to `verify = f`.
 The certificate-store helper builds a store but does not install it into an SSL_CTX.
-A tested Windows trust-store integration and a verified default are required; cleanup and DLL binding fixes do not establish trust.
+A tested Windows trust-store integration and a verified default are required; DLL binding fixes do not establish trust.
+The helper also leaks store/certificate references and uses the wrong allocator for a printed name.
+Its cleanup rewrite was deferred pending Windows tests.
 * The existing cipher compatibility list, TLS minimum defaults, and IGNORE_UNEXPECTED_EOF behavior remain policy decisions.
 Strict truncation detection and a modern protocol baseline need interoperability tests.
+* kqueue construction and failed-registration cleanup need macOS/BSD regression coverage before adopting the proposed ownership changes.
 * Legacy public structure layouts and version-sensitive bindings remain in the bindings vocabulary.
 OpenSSL option widths differ across releases/platforms;
   a versioned binding strategy is preferable to assuming one ABI everywhere.